PEZ/funnel-nov-10-2023/slides/minimal-clojure-project-notes.md

 * Will bite you
 * The REPL doesn't care

+* Copy the project
+* Start the REPL (deps.edn), open and load a file, test that it works
 * We'll get back to this.
 Open a new window

 \newpage